clemdesign/grav-plugin-adsense/README.md

 ### By modular integration

+There are 2 ways for integration of this plugin using modular method:
+- Using default configuration: User have possibility to modify and change Ad configuration through `Admin panel`.
+- Using fixed configuration: User shall modify the modular page template to update Ad informations.

+#### Default configuration

-Using modular integration allow user to add default Ad in theming of **Grav** website.
+Modular integration using default configuration allow user to add default Ad in theming of **Grav** website reachable from Admin Panel.
 User have possibility to choose among 3 kinds of Ad:

 - The Horizontal Ad